 "As an Equal Justice Scholar, I immediately entered a network of students who are passionate about using the law to spark real change.
-At Texas Law, there have been so many opportunities to participate in pro bono legal clinics, speak to renowned public interest attorneys, and attend public interest conferences.
-I am incredibly grateful for the support I receive from the Justice Center's faculty and staff!"
+At Texas Law, there were so many opportunities to participate in pro bono legal clinics, speak to renowned public interest attorneys, and attend public interest conferences.
+I am incredibly grateful for the support I received from the Justice Center's faculty and staff!"

 Marissa spent the summer after her first year working at the Capital Appeals Project in New Orleans and her 2L winter break working at Open Door Legal in San Francisco.
 The summer after her second year, she worked as a certified student attorney at the Alaska Public Defender Agency in Ketchikan, Alaska.

 - Incoming Students, '19, Awarded Equal Justice Scholarship and G. Rollie White Public Service Scholarship

 - Students receive 2017 Baron & Budd Public Interest Summer Fellowships

 - 2018 Whitehurst Public Interest Summer Fellows Announced

 - Eight members of the class of 2019 receive Graduating Student Awards